 No need to carry a heavy pack - let us do the lifting while you do the walking.

 We've designed each trip to enjoy the stunning beauty of the Spanish landscape, while giving you a true sense of the soul and magic of these exciting people and their culture.
 We love to share this magnificent country and want you to feel a part of it - for us it is more than just a trip, it is our home.

 LeónAccommodations: León (D)

-In the afternoon, your Fresco Tour guides meet and greet you at your Orientation Meeting.
-Afterwards, our local guide takes us on visit of León's magnificent Gothic Cathedral, whose stained glass windows have led people to say that it is made of more glass than stone.
+In the afternoon, your Fresco Tour guides meets and greets you at your Orientation Meeting.
+Afterwards, our local guide takes us on a visit of León's magnificent Gothic Cathedral, whose stained glass windows have led people to say that it is made of more glass than stone.
 We finish our evening with a meal fit for the kings!